Robert F. Kennedy Department of Justice Building: Art

 The building contains the largest historic art collection of any General Services Administration–built facility.
 Sculpture is integrated into the fabric of the building.
 Sculptor C. Paul Jennewein was selected to create a unified design concept for the building's exterior and interior spaces, designing 57 sculptural elements for the building.
 His work ranged from the carved limestone figures for the pediments on the Constitution Avenue facade, to the aluminum Art Deco torchieres and light fixtures throughout the interior.
+To ensure the themes of the artwork reflected the role of the department within American democracy, Jennewein hired philosopher Hartley Burr Alexander.

-The interior of the U.S. Department of Justice building contains many decorative wall paintings.
+The interior of the US Department of Justice building contains many decorative wall paintings.
 The building's extensive murals depict scenes of daily life from throughout American history and symbolic interpretations or allegories relating to the role of justice in American society.
 In all, 68 murals were completed between 1935 and 1941, at a cost of $68,000, one percent of the cost of the building.
 Mural artists include George Biddle, Henry Varnum Poor, John Steuart Curry, Boardman Robinson, Emil Bisttram and Leon Kroll.

 The striking, colorful concrete mosaics on the ceilings of the vehicular and pedestrian entryways from 9th and 10th Streets were created by the Washington, D.C. master craftsman John Joseph Earley, an innovator in the aesthetic applications of the material.
 Visible from the street, these mosaics retain much of the brilliance of their original colors.
 A sculpture of the Revolutionary War hero Nathan Hale by Bela Pratt stands on the southern side of the building.

 Spirit of Justice

 Spirit of Justice is a cast aluminum Art Deco statue designed by Jennewein.
-It depicts Lady Justice (a woman wearing a toga-like dress with one breast revealed and arms raised) and stands on display along with its male counterpart Majesty of Law in the Great Hall.
+It depicts Lady Justice, a woman wearing a toga-like dress with one breast revealed and arms raised, and stands on display along with its male counterpart Majesty of Law in the Great Hall.
 Unlike many representations of Lady Justice, Spirit of Justice wears no blindfold to symbolize blind justice.
 The statue measures 12.5 feet (150 inches) and was commissioned in 1933 at a cost of $7000, and has stood with Majesty of Law in the Great Hall since 1936.